JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.15
+  - Fixes error at start up if configs were missing.

 - v1.14
   - Warning: Breaking changes!
   - Adds support for location blueprints (experimental / work in progress, use at your own risk).